alexandertrefz/essence/packages/standard-library/README.md

 Namespace, once for every conformer: `Equatable.isNot`, and `Orderable`'s four inequalities, `isBetween` and `clamp`.
-A conformer answers each without writing anything, and a Namespace that writes a Method of the name replaces the provided one whole — which is what `Optional::isNot` and `Integer::isLessThan` do, each for a reason its own declaration gives.
+A conformer answers each without writing anything, and a Namespace that writes a Method of the name replaces the provided one on its own rung — which is what `Optional::isNot` and `Integer::isLessThan` do, each for a reason its own declaration gives.
 What stays native is a deliberate line, not a backlog: the primitives everything else is composed from (`Boolean.negate`/`is`/`and`/`or`, integer and rational arithmetic, same-kind `compare`), the JavaScript intrinsics Essence has no expression for